Granada medium: Components

 A key component of granada medium is Proteose Peptone N3 (Difco & BD).
-This pepsic peptone was developed by DIFCO (Digestive Ferments Company) during the First World War for producing bacterial toxins for vaccine production.
+This peptic peptone was developed by DIFCO (Digestive Ferments Company) during the First World War for producing bacterial toxins for vaccine production.

-Fort development of red-brick colonies of GBS in granada medium it is necessary the presence of the peptide Ile-Ala-Arg-Arg-His-Pro-Tyr-Phe in the culture medium.
-This peptide only is produced during the hydrolysis with pepsin of mammal albumin.
+For the development of red-brick colonies of GBS in granada medium, the presence of the peptide Ile-Ala-Arg-Arg-His-Pro-Tyr-Phe in the culture medium is necessary.
+This peptide is produced only during pepsin hydrolysis of mammalian albumin.

-For optimal production of pigment it is also necessary the presence in the peptone of other substances (uncharacterized at present) from mammal gastrointestinal wall tissues used to prepare some peptones.
+For optimal pigment production, it is also necessary for peptone to contain other substances (uncharacterized at present) from mammalian gastrointestinal wall tissues used to prepare some peptones.

-The presence of starch is a basic requirement to stabilize the pigment allowing the development of red colonies of GBS.

-Nevertheless, if soluble starch is used it results in a culture medium that deteriorates quickly at room temperature because soluble starch is hydrolysed by serum (added as supplement) amylase.
-This drawback can be addressed either not using serum or using unmodified starches to prepare the culture medium, because unmodified starches are more resistant to the hydrolytic action of amylase.
+The presence of starch is a basic requirement to stabilize the pigment, allowing the development of red colonies of GBS.
+Nevertheless, if soluble starch is used, it results in a culture medium that deteriorates quickly at room temperature because soluble starch is hydrolyzed by serum (added as a supplement) amylase.
+This drawback can be addressed either by not using serum or by using unmodified starches to prepare the culture medium, because unmodified starches are more resistant to the hydrolytic action of amylase.

 Uses

 GBS grows on granada agar as pink-red colonies after 18–48 hours of incubation (35–37 °C), better results are obtained in anaerobiosis (culturing in an anaerobic environment).

-Granada agar is used for the primary isolation, identification and screening of β-hemolytic GBS from clinical specimens.
+Granada agar is used for the primary isolation, identification, and screening of β-hemolytic GBS from clinical specimens.

-This culture medium is selective for GBS, nevertheless other microorganisms (such as enterococci and yeasts), resistant to the selective agents used, can develop as colorless or white colonies.
+This culture medium is selective for GBS, other microorganisms (such as enterococci and yeasts), resistant to the selective agents used, can develop as colorless or white colonies.